 The Everest Base Camp trek was one of the best experiences of my life.
 It was not an easy challenge; personally as an amateur trekker, trekking to Everest Base Camp was one of the toughest physical and mental challenges I have completed.
 But nothing worthwhile is easy and it really was an adventure of a lifetime.
-Read another post on the Everest Base Camp Trek Watch our Base Camp video
+Read another post on the Everest Base Camp Trek and read some REVIEWS from our trips.

 I signed up to trek to Everest Base Camp for the Irish Heart Foundation in April 2013.
 The trip was scheduled for September 2013.
 I was fit but I was not a hill walker and had no experience of climbing mountains, so I had set myself a challenge!
 I trained hard over the next few months.
 The key to my training was building my endurance.
 I love running, and do circuits weekly, these all contributed to my general fitness but nothing compared to hill walking at the weekends.
 I climbed a few mountains in Ireland over the summer, Croagh Patrick, Lugnaquilla, Carrauntouhill and spent time in Glendalough.
 Looking back now, these really helped me, a good level of general fitness is helpful but walking for hours on end will stand to you on the trek.
 I tried to train as much as possible with a pack on my back, it was good to get used to having weight on my back.
 I did Pilates prior to the trip, this improved my core stability, my ability to carry the pack and to maintain good muscle strength while training so much prior to going.
 Coming up to the trip I was mostly worried about the actual trail, how steep it would be.
 I was also concerned how altitude would affect me.
 It was great knowing I could email Ian Taylor’s trekking team at any stage if I had any worries; they would get straight back to me and were very reassuring.